xdy/xdy-dragonbane-workbench/README.md

   * Option to remind when attack is made by a token that probably can't attack (due to being dead or grappled), or just cancel impossible attacks.
   * Option to remind when an attack is made without targeting, or just cancel untargeted attacks.
+  * Option to toggle temporary rename of tokens (by adding an adjective first or number last) from hud, when dragging to scene while holding control or by using keybind when one or more tokens are selected.

 * Experimental features:
   * If a feature name starts with mentioning that it's experimental, use with caution.
 It's probably barely tested and